 Hydrogen is the most abundant element in the Universe.
-Counting the atoms, probably over 90% of all mass is hydrogen.
+Counting the atoms, probably over 75% of all visible mass is hydrogen.

 The fundamental challenge with renewable energy, is that it follows its own cycles and logic, independent of when we wish to use it.

 So we need a way to store the excess energy …